umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 - When you press Add Content a window will pop up where you can select what widget you want to work with (you can select multiple widgets)

-- Once you have selected the widget(s) you want to use
+- Select and configure the widget(s) you want to use
 - You set them up like you would do normally, the only difference here is that they will be marked as Global Content
 - Doing so makes it so that you can use these pre-setup widgets, on multiple pages of your site where they will have the settings that you set up here.